Dream Spanish Homes: Spanish Property Buyer Guide

-As the only agent to give you more, we know that no one likes surprises when they are buying a property, whether in Spain or at home.
-So we have put together this handy quick guide of the sorts of things and costs you need to consider when buying your dream Spanish home.
+At Dream Spanish Homes, we know that nobody likes surprises when they are buying a property; whether in Spain or at home.
+With this in mind, we have put together a quick guide to the issues and costs you need to consider when buying your dream Spanish property.

-In this page, we give you more information on what to expect:
+In this page, we give you more information on what to expect around:

 1. Legal representation